javierRivas/pal-overview/PITCHME.md

 @[14,23] (Hystrix annotations)
 ---
 ### Security
-Recommended way for securing service-to-service communications is OAuth.
+Recommended way for securing service-to-service communications is OAuth.</br>
 PCF provides an OAuth server that the applications can user for receiving/validating tokens.
 +++
 ### Security
 ![oauth](images/oauth_auth.png)
 ---
 ### Config Server
-PCF provides a config server based on a repository.
+PCF provides a config server, based on a given repository.</br>
-Every push to that repository generates a change in the config server.
+Every push to that repository generates a change in the config server.</br>
 Spring cloud config connects the application with the config server.
 +++
 ### Config Server